Organic natural pest control for the garden doesn’t have to be expensive! Here’s how we keep our garden chemical free with helpful, natural predators.

-Well, imagine my sheer delight when they not only hatched, but created the most flourishing garden habitat we’ve ever experienced!
+Well, imagine my sheer delight when they not only hatched but created the most flourishing garden habitat we’ve ever experienced!

-Organic gardening doesn’t have to be expensive, for about $10-15 per season you can add natural local predators like these adorable preying mantis nymphs which will grow rapidly, protecting your garden from a variety of pests.
+Organic gardening doesn’t have to be expensive, for about $10-15 per season you can add natural local predators like these adorable praying mantis nymphs which will grow rapidly, protecting your garden from a variety of pests.

-Mantids are natural predators and as such they eat a wide range of pest insects such as aphids, caterpillars (including tomato hornworms, cabbageworm, pickleworm, cabbage loopers), whiteflies, mealbugs, scale, spider mites, leafminers, scorpions as well as large variety of beetles.
+Mantids are natural predators and as such, they eat a wide range of pest insects such as aphids, caterpillars (including tomato hornworms, cabbageworm, pickleworm, cabbage loopers), whiteflies, mealbugs, scale, spider mites, leafminers, scorpions as well as a large variety of beetles.

 Fully grown they reach sizes of 2-4 inches in length and can vary greatly in coloring with different shades of green and brown.
-(Although with more than 1,800 varieties, the colors can vary considerably!)
+Although with more than 1,800 varieties, the colors can vary considerably!

-Where to get them?
+Where to get Praying Mantis

 You can order Mantid Egg Cases online, they arrive in a handy little hatching container.
 It’s extremely important that you check the container at least twice daily.
 Once they start hatching you have a VERY short window of time before the mantid nymphs will begin to cannibalize each other.
 Each egg case will hatch 150-300 nymphs, depending on the species.

-Keep in mind that you don’t necessarily have to purchase mantid egg cases, now that you’re aware of what they look like, you can harvest them naturally and overwinter them, placing them in your garden in the spring.
+Keep in mind that you don’t necessarily have to purchase mantid egg cases.
+Now that you’re aware of what they look like, you can harvest them naturally.
+If you find them in the fall, overwinter them, placing them in your garden in the spring.